ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - Even if you’re intelligent and creative the probability that you’ll build a product that’s actually time for the market is extremely low.
 So, well what do you do?
 You create more.<br>—Jordan Peterson

+- It is a lot easy to wreck something than to improve it.<br>—Jordan Peterson